Four years ago

 Remember what it used to be like when the team would make some Clemensing NEWS in the offseason, so we had something to talk about?

 I’m not sure that A’s fans would see it as a win-win.

 From Josh we’ve had a MVP season and a season that was pretty much as good, another good season, with some time missed due to injury and then this year was a terrible thing.

 And now he is a Brave.
 It should be interesting to see what happens.
 He turns 33 next week.
 He should have good baseball left in him.
 But, I would move him to DH or first base if I was running things.

 The players that went to Oakland:

 - Brett Lawrie had a pretty average season (.260/.299/.407) and was traded to the White Sox for a couple of guys that could be sort mistaken for prospects, if you squinted.
-He was signed to a minor league deal by the Brewers in 2019, and they told us he would work his way into playing shape and then play some minor league games.
-He was released without playing in the minors.
-I’d think his baseball career is over.
+He’s out of baseball now.

 - Sean Nolan made four starts for the A’s and was lost on waivers to the Brewers.
-In 2019 he split his time between the minor league systems of the Mariners and White Sox.
+Last year the Rockies signed him as a free agent.
+He pitched out of the bullpen for their Triple A team.

-The Jays were going for it in build-up for the 2006 season.
-We added Bengie Molina, Lyle Overbay, Troy Glaus, and A.J.
+The Jays were kind of going for it in build up for the 2006 season.
+We added Bengie Molina, Lyle Overbay, Troy Glaus and A.J.
 Burnett, adding a fair bit to our payroll.
 It sort of worked, we went from 80-82, in 2005, to 87-75, in 2006.
 But we still finished 10 games back from the Yankees, which in the pre-Wild Card days, second place wasn’t good enough.

 Turning to Ryan’s deal, I have a hard time getting past the decision to give a five year deal to a reliever.
 To avoid getting overly negative, we’ll focus purely on what Ryan provides on the field rather than what he costs off of it.